“It’s probably a phase.”

 Words that I will never forget!

 Since I work in the youth suicide prevention arena, I know that suicide is very common in the LGBTQ+ community, particularly amongst transgender children.
 I also know that African American children aged 5 through 12 are twice as likely as their White counterparts to die by suicide.
-So, I quit my job as a general pediatrician to focus on preventing suicide in our youth.
+I also know that parental support plays a HUGE role in ameliorating the mental health struggles and suicidal behavior amongst queer youth.

-I walk with you as you guide your LGBTQ+ children, so they can thrive and live their lives out loud without limitations or judgments.
+I walk hand in hand with you along your journey of self-discovery, self-acceptance, and self-love.
+Those traits, I found are fundamental to your role as a guide for your LGBTQ+ child(ren).
 I become your trusted confidant and accountability partner.
 I will work with you to create a safe space in your hearts, in your homes and in your child’s world at large.
 I will also help you become the parent your child will be proud of.

 Welcome to my website, feel free to look around and get comfortable.

-I’ll see you on the inside 😉 Ciao!
+I’ll see you inside 😉 Ciao!Dr. Lulu

 The LGBTQ+ Parent Coach